AyuubMohamud/TauriGPU/kev-log.md

 Tiny-GPU + rasteriser + texture unit + fp16 + 32-bit integers

 ISA: Cutdown RISC-V, need (add, sub, mul, reciprocal sqrt, sin, cos)

+Memory and SFU - 4 calls
+ALU and FPU - can just read as long as there are no hazards